Top 2 Alcohol & Drug Rehab Centers in Palatine, IL & Free Treatment Resources

 Private Insurance

 By law, all insurance companies must provide at least some coverage for substance abuse treatment.
-However, each plan differs, so Illinois residents must contact their provider to discover precisely what is covered by their plan.
+However, each plan differs, so Illinois residents must contact their insurance provider to discover precisely what is covered by their plan.
 Deductibles and copays may apply.

 Illinois Medicaid